isabella232/lib-tcp-server/README.md

 - **data**:string *[optional]*
 The RTist ASCII encoding of the data object to send with the event.
 This encoding is on the same format as you for example see if tracing the event during a model debug session.
 - **portIndex**:int *[optional]*
 If the port is replicated (i.e. its multiplicity is > 1) you can specify the index of the port instance you want to send the message to.
-Omitting the portIndex on a replicated port means that the event will be broadcasted through all port instances
+Omitting the portIndex on a replicated port means that the event will be broadcasted through all port instances.
-.
+- **priority**:string *[optional]*
+The priority at which the event should be sent.
+The property defaults to "General".
+Other valid priorities are (from highest to lowest) "Panic", "High", "Low" and "Background".

 The response is a JSON object with the following properties: